chadkluck/serverless-sam-8ball-example/README.md

 Now hit refresh on your browser and watch the log update! (after a few second delay)

 Note how the logs give some additional diagnostics such as duration and memory used.
 Compare duration of log entries for Cold Starts vs non-cold starts.
-We're talking milliseconds in this example, barely noticable.
+We're talking milliseconds in this example, barely noticeable.
 It depends on how much housekeeping you have to do during cold start initialization (load external files, get parameters from parameter store, etc).

 ## Test Your App Locally